 How do you feel about the concept of ‘having it all’?
 It’s a contentious issue, especially in the legal sector.
-Whilst seemingly a promising professional career choice for women with 61% of law graduates being female, only 28% of private practice partners are women (2017).
-A Law Society review in 2010 found that an absence of flexibility in working practices was contributing to the lack of progression by women into leadership positions in law and the gender pay gap is significantly higher than in other professions.
+Whilst seemingly a promising professional career choice for women with almost two thirds of law graduates being female, only just over a quarter of partners in private practice are women (2017).
+A Law Society review in 2010 found that an absence of flexibility in working practices in many law firms was keeping women from moving into senior positions, and gender pay gap reporting last year revealed that there is still a long way to go before equality is reached in the legal profession.
 All this evidence would seem to suggest that the idea of being able to forge a top-flight legal career whilst raising a family is more of a fantasy than a fact.
 The statistics can’t lie of course, but in this blog I’d like to dispel that myth.
 Although there are obviously obstacles that make it harder for women to succeed in legal careers whilst bringing up children, it is absolutely possible for them to achieve – if they believe in themselves – both in their own personal values and goals, and in their own agency.

 Having it all is not about being some kind of superwoman – striving for generic, idealised perfection is hugely stressful and most probably counter-productive.
 Having it all is about identifying what makes YOU happy and fulfilled and creating your own path.
 If you set your own standards and identify your motivating values and principles, you can take control of your own destiny.
 You have skills to use and choices to make.
 You just need to learn to believe that YOU are in the driving seat of your career and family life, and that YOU deserve to be there.

 1. Examine any inhibiting beliefs you may have about parenting and having it all in your legal career.